monarchwadia/ragged/README.md

 ```

 ## Tool Calling

+> [!TIP]
+> You can see 2 examples of how to use the tool calling functionality in the examples folder.
+The [Fetch RSS Example](examples/nodejs/tool-calling-simple.ts) is a simple, single-tool example that shows how to give the LLM the ability to `fetch` the latest news from the BBC RSS feed.
+The [List Files](examples/nodejs/tool-calling-list-files.ts) example is a more complex example that shows how to use multiple tools in order to let the LLM read your local file system.
+These are fully working examples, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example tools.ts`.

 Ragged allows you to further extend its functionality using tools.
 This gives you the power to integrate custom behavior or commands directly into your chat-based application.